Kurento/kurento/source/Developer_and_Programmer_Guide.rst

 -  `Spring framework <http://spring.io/>`__ is extensively used for lifecycle management of *Java* components.
-Developers are not required to develop ''Spring '' applications when using the *Stream Oriented GE Kurento* in *JEE* environments, but they'll have to in stand-alone *Java* applications.
+Developers are not required to develop ''Spring '' applications when using the *Stream Oriented GE Kurento* in :term:`Java EE` environments, but they'll have to in stand-alone *Java* applications.

 Quick start